ojeda-e/old.ojeda-e.github.io/_posts/2021-06-22-The_project.md

 If you are in the MD simulations field and you work with any protein-membrane or membrane-only system, this tool will help your research work!
 Findings reported in literature suggest that there is an interplay between membrane curvature and protein sorting [[1]] [[2]] [[3]] and/or protein function [[4]][[5]].
 Although this complex interaction may be determined by the specific features of the membrane (lipid type, lipid composition) or the protein (protein shape, type of residues facing the membrane, protein conformation), curvature of biological membranes can provide valuable insight when addressing a research problem.

 -   When and where will I find the `membrane_curvature` tool?

 The membrane curvature tool is expected to be part of the MDAnalysis analysis package in future versions of MDAnalysis.
 A sample of how it is expected to work in the future looks like this

 ```
 import MDAnalysis as mda
+import MDAnalysis as mda
+from MDAnalysis.analysis.curvature import Curvature

 atom_file = <your coordinates file from MD simulations>
 traj_file = <your trajectory from MD simulations>

 u = mda.Universe(atom_file, traj_file)

-    # The surface is derived from this selection
-    atoms_of_reference = u.select_atoms("<atoms of reference>")
+surface = u.select_atoms("<atoms of reference>")

-    mean_curvature = curvature.mean(atoms_of reference)
-    gaussian_curvature = curvature.gaussian(atoms_of reference)
+curvature = Curvature(surface).run()

+mean = curvature.mean_curvature()
+gaussian = curvature.gaussian_curvature()
 ```

 - What are the limitations to calculate membrane curvature?

 When calculating membrane curvature in MD simulations, there are two main limitations.

 The first one is sampling.
 To properly sample a decent range of curvatures in MD, the required simulation times are very large, reaching dozens or hundreds of